mainmatter/ember-simple-auth/packages/ember-simple-auth-devise/README.md

   add the
   [Ember CLI Addon](https://github.com/simplabs/ember-cli-simple-auth-devise)
   to your project and Ember Simple Auth Devise will setup itself.
-* The Ember Simple Auth Devise extenion library is also included in the _"ember-simple-auth"_ bower package both in a browserified version as well as an AMD build.
+* The Ember Simple Auth Devise extension library is also included in the _"ember-simple-auth"_ bower package both in a browserified version as well as an AMD build.
 If you're using the AMD build from bower be sure to require the
   autoloader: